gashawgedef/Steghub_Devops_Engineering_Projects/project-05-Client_Server_Architecture/self_study_and_challenge_solutions.md

 Although four packets were sent, none have been received, showing a 100% loss of packets, and indicating an issue with either the connection or the target device.

-> **Note**: A result like this does not always mean the device is not online or working correctly.
-Many devices have ICMP ping responses disabled for security or service reasons.
-So even if they are up and running it will appear as if they are unreachable.

 ### Traceroute